-- Move frequently used items in the kitchen, bathroom, bedroom and workshop to tabletops, or to any surfaces sitting roughly at waist level.
+- Move frequently used items in the kitchen, bathroom and bedroom to tabletops, or to any surfaces sitting roughly at waist level.
 The items you'll probably move include shoes, clothing, food, medications, toiletries and toilet paper. - Move low tables away from your couch and your chairs. - Make sure there are clear pathways leading from your bedroom to your kitchen, and from your bedroom to your bathroom.
-Eliminate clutter around the house. - Remove all throw rugs from your floors. - Are your stair railings secure?
-If not, fix them.
+Eliminate clutter around the house. - Remove all throw rugs. - If your stair railings aren't secure, fix them.
 If you're constructing a new railing on your stairs, make sure it extends a few inches past the end of the staircase. - Install grab bars in your bathtub or shower.
 You may also want to place them by the toilet. - Purchase a tub bench, if needed. - Apply adhesive slip strips to your tub or shower. - Consider using liquid soap (in a dispenser) instead of bar soap. - Place a phone in your primary sitting area and near your bed.
 Cordless phones or cell phones are very convenient.
 When you're home alone, you should carry a cordless phone in your walker bag or fanny pack.
-In case of an emergency, you'll be able to call for help. - Use a rolling kitchen cart to move heavy or hot items. - Select a chair that you'll use when you come home.
+In case of an emergency, you'll be able to call for help. - Use a rolling kitchen cart to move heavy or hot items. - Cooking may be difficult right after surgery.
+Having precooked or frozen meals may be helpful. - Select a chair that you'll use when you come home.
 The best chair for those recovering from total joint replacement surgery will be firm, allow you to sit at least 18 inches above the floor and have arms.
-It should be short enough so that your feet sit flat on the floor, and should place your knees lower than your hips. - Install nightlights in each room.
+It should be short enough so that your feet sit flat on the floor, and should place your knees lower than your hips. - Install nightlights in every room.
 Try to buy the type with sensors that automatically turn the lights on at sundown.